knpfalcon/tally/readme.md

   <img src="http://suitorgames.com/images/tallyt.png" alt="Tally Screenshot" />
 </p>

-This is something I've been working on and haven't had time to really do much on it.
-Maybe I'm just bored with the project.
+This is something I've been working on off-and-on for the last year.
+It slowly grows, and I mainly use it as a project to experiment with.
+It's far from finished, but maybe someday it will be.
-Anyway, I'm making the source code public.

 It's an EGA-Styled retro platformer.
 Programmed in C with Allegro 5.